 D.C.
 McBride: A Unitarian-Universalist since 2009, Dan McBride is a practicing Devotional Polytheist, a member of Ár nDraíocht Féin: A Druid Fellowship, and the Coordinating Officer of UUCB-CUUPS.
 His spiritual interests are in Neo-Pagan religions and Irish folklore and mythology, as well as in inter- and intra-religious dialog.
 Outside of the grove, he enjoys technology, hiking, camping, skiing, history, photography, and adventuring with his wife.
 A fifth-generation downstate New Yorker, Dan traces his roots back to the Italian region of Calabria and County Waterford in Ireland.
 He currently resides near the confluence of the Susquehanna and Chenango rivers in Binghamton, NY, where he makes his living as a technology professional.

-David Pollard was recently hired as CUUPS Executive Director and had previously served on the CUUPS Board of Trustees from 1995-2001 and 2007-2014.
+David Pollard recently stepped down after a four year stint as CUUPS Executive Director and had previously served on the CUUPS Board of Trustees from 1995-2001 and 2007-2014.
 He has been a Unitarian Universalist since 1989 and a member of CUUPS since 1990.
 He was also a founding board member of the Green Party of Texas and served as a National Committee member for the Green Party of the United States from 2002-2006.

 Meghann Robern is the Sabbatical Minister for the First Unitarian Universalist Church of Nashville.
 She is in ministerial fellowship with the UUA and received her M.Div. from Claremont School of Theology.
 Before she followed her lifelong call to ministry, she worked in office administration, event organization, the music business, the film/tv business, and the non-profit sector.
 Her favourite holiday is the Winter Solstice.
 You can find her portfolio at http://bodilyintegrity.com.